 Enhancement Description Benefit Example Illustration Al Video Analytics Al video analytics enables real-time detection and classification of various road users, including pedestrians, vehicles, bicycles, and light rail vehicles.
-These systems will: By having more advanced tracking and technologies, it will allow for more data tracking which could inform future targeted enhancements.
-Vahide-to-Network Communication Weblide-to-Network Communication Valide-to-Infrastructure Communication Whide-to-Infrastructure Communication Whide-to-Infrastructure Track the precise movement and location of objects several times per second.
+These systems will: Track the precise movement and location of objects several times per second.
 Classify objects into types (pedestrians, cyclists, vehicles, trains) and analyze their behavior.
 Identify conflicts or unsafe conditions (e.g., pedestrians in the train's path), log near misses, and generate alerts.
+By having more advanced tracking and technologies it will allow for more data tracking, which could inform future targeted enhancements.
+Vehicle-to-Network Communication Wehicle-to-Infrastructure Communication Whicle-to-Infrastructure Communication Whicle-to-Infrastructure Communication Whicle-to-Infrastructure Communication Whicle-to-Infrastructure Whicle-to-Infrastructure Communication

 Enhancement Description Benefit Example Illustration Vehicle-to- Everything Communications (V2X) V2X enables communication between vehicles, infrastructure, and other road users.
 The system can generate and transmit Basic Safety Messages and Personal Safety Messages to alert connected vehicles and infrastructure about hazardous conditions.
 Key capabilities include: Sending real-time notifications to vehicles (via On- Board Units) about potential conflicts, such as an approaching train or pedestrians crossing against the signal.
 Transmitting hazard alerts to infrastructure, such as activating field devices like LED strips.
-By implementing Albased smart sensors and V2X communications, the new system will provide real-time situational awareness of all road users, including light rail, and people walking, biking, rolling or driving.
+By implementing Albased smart sensors and V2X communications, the new system will provide real-time situational awareness of all road users, including light rail and people walking, biking, rolling, or driving.
 This will allow for proactive detection of potential conflicts and the issuance of safety alerts to both operators and vulnerable users, significantly reducing the likelihood of collisions.
-White to Nation Communication White to Predestrian Communication Vehicle to Predestrian Communication
+Vehicle to Methods Communication Wehicle to Individual Communication Wehicle to Projectification Communication Vehicle to Projectification Communication Vehicle to Projectification Communication Vehicle to Projectification Communication

-Enhancement Description Benefit Example Illustration Enhanced Signal Controllers The integration between Al video detection and the signal control system to dynamically adjust signal timing based on real-time traffic conditions.
+Enhancement Description Benefit Example Illustration Enhanced Signal Controllers The integration between AI video detection and the signal control system to dynamically adjust signal timing based on real-time traffic conditions.
 The system should: Extend signal phases for pedestrians or vehicles when needed.
 Provide phase extension for light rail vehicles when they are slow to clear the intersection.
 Read signal status and interact with traffic controllers to ensure safe and efficient signal management.
 Advanced signal control strategies will be introduced, enabling real-time adjustments to signal timing based on multimodal traffic conditions.
 This will optimize traffic flow for all modes of transportation, reducing delays and improving the efficiency of both light rail and general vehicle operations.
 Vulnerable road users will benefit from better signal timing coordination, enhancing their safety at intersections.
-Vehicle to Natural Communication Vehicle to refeatuture Communication Vehicle to refeatifian Communication Wehicle to refeatifian Communication Touchless Pedestrian Push Buttons Touchless Pedestrian Push Buttons are pedestrian signal technology in which a signal can be activated by nodding or waving without the need for pushing a button.
+Vehicle to Network Communication Vehicle to Preferring Communication Vehicle to Preferring Communication Touchless Pedestrian Push Buttons Touchless Pedestrian Push Buttons are pedestrian signal technology in which a signal can be activated by nodding or waving without the need for pushing a button.
 It also triggers an audible function that says "wait" or "walk sign is on."
-These buttons provide additional safety information, such as the amount of walking time remaining or the street name, to assist the blind or visually impaired navigate more safely and comfortably.
+These buttons provide additional safety information, such as the amount of walking time remaining or the street name, to assist the blind or visually impaired in navigating more safely and comfortably.
 The touchless buttons can also be easier to use for users in wheelchairs.
 PUSH OR WAYE AT BUTTON FOR Flangeway Filler Flangeway filler reduces or eliminates the flange gap (the gap between the rail and adjacent road surface) by inserting or compressible rubber strip.
 Reducing the gap between the rail and adjacent pavement makes pedestrian, bicycle, and wheelchair crossing experience safer by reducing the tripping hazard. street filler compressible flangeway surface